 According to Babb & Laws (1997), mokopuna may have attachment-related difficulties if they have experienced any of the following:

-The specific issues that you may see will vary depending upon the nature, intensity, duration and timing of the abuse the mokopuna were subjected to.
-Some mokopuna will present with profound and obvious challenges, others will have very subtle challenges that you may not realise are related to neglect in their early life. sometimes these mokopuna do not appear affected by their experiences.
+The specific issues that you may see will vary depending on the nature, intensity, duration and timing of the abuse the mokopuna were subjected to.
+Some mokopuna will present with profound and obvious challenges, while others will have very subtle challenges that you may not realise are related to neglect in their early life.
+Sometimes these mokopuna do not appear to be affected by their experiences.
 There are some clues to consider when working with these mokopuna: